infinite-options/IO-Google-Login/README.md

 - Modify the following files:

+0. .env

+- activate Client Ids and Keystore variables for appropriate project
+- check console log statements during build to confirm env variables are passed correctly

-1. app.json
+1. app.json (change only if not automatically changed by env file)

-- change name
+- change name (see env file for example)
-- change slug
+- change slug (see env file for example)
 - change bundle identifier
 - change package
 - change scheme
-- change projectID
+- change projectID (generated at expo build?)

 2. AndroidManifest.xml